 Distance will be measured using a Geographic Information System (GIS) to measure the straight-line distance.
 It is measured by a standard straight-line distance calculated to within two metres.
 This measurement is taken from the postal address file, normally the house front door.
-For schools the grid reference is taken from the postal address file and will normally be the centre of the school for primary phase schools or the nearest gate or entrance for secondary phase schools.
+For schools the grid reference is taken from the postal address file and will normally be the centre of the school for primary phase schools.